Main Street by Lewis -- Compellingly realistic.

 To wrap, I love the totalizing misery in this because of that touch of beauty, of hope, lightness.
 Inherent within the madness that is the transformation into obsession over your deepest horrors and vulnerabilities is a knowledge of the end and a wish that what you were able to start any amount of work on continues without you.

-Dead Souls by Gogol -- an unfortunate victim of perfectionism.
+Dead Souls by Gogol -- An unfortunate victim of perfectionism.

 I could see the bones of it--how it's about the journey to gain wealth on the backs of the true, hard-working Russian, those not touched by the vague idea of Europeanism.
 It's not even being mean or bitter in that claim, sure those individuals are fools who have had everything handed to them their entire lives but there's the notion that, with proper discipline, even that Russian can cultivate their understanding of the land and become a good leader for the lower classes (because they need the direction--Gogal asks, how can the peasants need education when education is what turned the noble class into the fools they've become?).
 Yet, this is all pretty regular stuff.
 That's the basic message for every great Russian classic which is interesting and I understand that Russian confusion surrounding some idea of a European identity is a major part of its history.
 Still, that's the less interesting part of Dead Souls and what I enjoyed the most is that central allegory of buying up souls in order to gain land and be respected amongst the landed gentry; it's so obvious but treated so seriously and I am always a fan of that.
 This idea that owning peasants isn't what really matters to the government or in society, rather it's the facade of it all, the ability to completely fool others into believing that you are an aristocrat.
 Deeper than even that, it speaks to the importance of performance and manipulation as the essential, truly valuable skills in upward mobility (similar to modern media such as Talented Mr. Ripley) and Gogol was absolutely masterful in portraying that in the dialogue and inward thoughts of the main character while also keeping him genuine and relatable.
 Maybe the audience for this is the richer, more well-educated but I still think it might've been meant as a wake-up call to the folly inherent in their education and a wish for the kinder, more nostalgic parts of Russian culture.
 I absolutely loved its beautiful prose about the actual land and about the moments in Russian culture such as the times when there was a guest for dinner and they're still there afterwards, musing with you in the middle of the night with a cigar and a bottle of kvass.
 It reads spectacularly and my only wish is that it was completed because there's so much there and it would've been interesting to see which ending specifically Gogol would've chosen.